shane-mason/FicusOS/ficus_fig/README.md

 pip install adafruit-ampy
 ```

-Interacting with the persistent realtime-clock breakout requires PCF8523 support.
-We have included a 3rd party port from https://github.com/mchobby/esp8266-upy/tree/master/pcf8523 - feel free to overwrite with your own implementation for any other device.
+Interacting with the sd-card breakout requires sdcard support.
+We have included a 3rd party port from https://github.com/micropython/micropython/tree/master/drivers/sdcard - feel free to overwrite with your own implementation for any other device.

 ### Build to board